cloud-atlas-ai/obsidian-am/README.md

 By following these guidelines, you can ensure your Amazing Marvin data is accurately reflected in Obsidian while being mindful of the plugin's current limitations.

-### Viewing Synced Content

-Once synced, your Obsidian vault will contain a new `AmazingMarvin` folder.
-Inside, you'll find the structured notes corresponding to your categories and projects from Amazing Marvin.

 ## Installing